bonevboyan/hyperion-code-challenge/packages/mcp-http/README.md

 An HTTP server that exposes cryptocurrency market analysis tools through the Model-Consumer-Provider (MCP) protocol.
 This server integrates with the `crypto-analysis-mcp` package to provide technical analysis and market regime classification.

+## Deployment

+This service is currently running at https://hyperion-mcp-http.onrender.com.

 ## Features

 - **HTTP Endpoint**: Exposes an `/mcp` endpoint for MCP protocol interactions